 - To monitor the entire infrastructure and business processes

 Nagios Log Server simplifies the process of searching the log data.
 Nagios Log Server is the best choice to perform tasks such as setting up alerts, notifying when potential threats arise, simply querying the log data, and quickly auditing any system.
-With Nagios Log Server, we can get all of our log data in one location with high availability.
+With Nagios Log Server, we can get all of our log data in one location.

-Nagios can provide us the complete monitoring service for our HTTP servers and protocols.
+Nagios can provide us with a complete monitoring service for our HTTP servers and protocols.
 Here are a few benefits of implementing effective HTTP monitoring with Nagios:

 - Server, services, and application availability can be increased.